ferovinum/fero-qa-repository/README.md

 # fero-qa-assignment

+## Overview

-Ferovinum helps companies in the wine and spirits industry scale.
+Ferovinum provides capital to businesses in the wine and spirits industry.

+This project demonstrates a simplified version of Ferovinum's trading platform, focusing specifically on wine and whisky inventory transactions.
+While Ferovinum offers comprehensive financing solutions across the wine and spirits industry, this application narrows in on the core trading functionality:

+- Viewing existing inventory that has been sold to Ferovinum
+- Executing new trades by selling additional inventory to Ferovinum

 In this assignment, we showcase a very small slice of our business.
-In a typical scenario, a company would get funding from us by selling us their inventory (a certain quantity at a certain price).
+In a typical scenario, a company would get funding from us by selling us their inventory (at a certain quantity/price).

-This is a simple project that uses react and typescript in this particular use case for a client.
-They can see their inventory that they've sold to us and can sell more.

 ## Getting Started